jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

   - This version of JBoss EAP 6 used specifically to support Red Hat JBoss BPMS, BRMS and FSW.
   - This RPM targets BPMS, BRMS and FSW in both OSE and traditional non-cloud, RHEL environments

-Problem
+Problems
-  - The jbappplatform channel of RHN contains JBoss EAP RPMs.
+  1) The jbappplatform channel of RHN contains JBoss EAP RPMs.
     - The RPMs in the jbappplatform channel continously evolve and sys admins are free to upgrade thier environments as these upgrades to JBoss are released.
     - Red Hat / JBoss BPMS and FSW have a hard-dependency on JBoss EAP 6.1.1, specifically.
+  2) Lack of JBoss EAP maven repositories
+    - The jbappplatform channel of RHN does not contain the off-line maven repository.
+Although maven is traditionally used as a build tool during development, it's beginning to be used at runtime as well.
+An example of this with BPMS6.
+Red Hat does provide on-line Maven repositories of its supported mavenized libraries.
+However, most production environments are cut off from access to the internet.

 Alternatives
   1)  Use RPMs via jbappplatform channel